-SEO is the process of optimising your website to rank higher in search engine pages; this, in turn, should increase the amount of traffic a site receives.
+SEO is the process of optimising your website to rank higher on search engine pages; this, in turn, should increase the traffic a site receives.

-Brian Dean, in his Google ranking factors paper, describes over 200 ranking factors Google use in their algorithm.
-Below is a list of the most important Google ranking factors:
+In his Google ranking factors paper, Brian Dean describes over 200 ranking factors Google use in their algorithm.
+Below is a list of the most important Google ranking factors :

 Content marketing focuses on creating, publishing, and distributing content for a targeted online audience.
-It is often used by organisations to amplify brand awareness, generate leads, increase online sales and engage with a community of users.
+Organisations often use it to amplify brand awareness, generate leads, increase online sales and engage with a community of users.